HITECHCRIME/HC_SG51_Colorized_World/README.md

 round my knees

-make it clear to trust me (i say) say it through the tears yeah
+make it clear to trust me (i say) say it through the tears yeah (hun)
-- then again twin soul seperate flames ( different set, that is where hate comes in ------------------------------------------ used to be context no simple mind who knows it, weapons next (annuls it) (when) what long day'll bring ya (reverb) ------------------- what the day'll bring
+- then again twin soul seperate flames
+(different context where the hate resides) different set, that is where hate comes in ------------------------- used to be context (different vector context where the hate comes in) no simple mind who knows it, weapons next (annuls it) (when) what long day'll bring ya (reverb) ------------------- what the day'll bring

-no hidden layers just the grief truly only thing is my own cause own charge own retreat
+no hidden layers just the grief truly only thing is my own cause own charge own retreat, steady ground i have no words other than be in peace let me be in peace, rest in peace yeah
-(steady ground)
-i have no words other than be in peace be in peace
-(rest in peace) yeah

 -----------------------------------------------------